 Friends of Animals (FoA) is a non-profit, international animal advocacy organization, incorporated in the state of New York since 1957.
 Friends of Animals advocates for the rights of nonhuman animals, free-living and domestic.
 Our goal is to free animals from cruelty and institutionalized exploitation around the world.

 The organization has evolved from its beginnings as the most comprehensive low-cost spay neuter program in the country which has to date facilitated more than 2.8 million spay/neuter procedures.
 Friends of Animals now places critical habitat, wildlife protection and veganism at the core of animal advocacy.
+We also address the biggest contributors to climate change caused by human activity—deforestation, animal agriculture and fossil fuels.
 Our work includes legislative outreach to get laws passed (some drafted by us) that will protect animals or to stop bills that harm animals in their tracks.

 But FoA goes beyond advocacy with hands on work as well.
 We operate a San Antonio-based animal sanctuary, Primarily Primates, which cares for more than 400 primates, birds and other animals in Texas.
 The primates are all victims of the exotic pet trade, research and the entertainment industry.
 And we also have two important projects in Africa.
 We sponsor the remarkable Chimpanzee Rehabilitation Project in The Gambia in Africa.
 This incredible project has been in existence for more than three decades and it’s Africa’s longest running chimp rehabilitation project.
 More than 100 chimpanzees live freely within their own family groups on three isolated, forested islands in the middle of the River Gambia set within the River Gambia National Park.
 In 1979 there were orphaned chimps whose parents had been poached, and a sanctuary was needed.
 This project provided as natural a life for them as possible.